andrewhuang121/trump-tweet-takes/README.md

 ## Implementation Strategy

-At a high-level, how do you plan to implement your project?
-How does it incorporate Python?

 At a high level, there are four tasks: First, we have to grab el Presidente's tweets.
 Then, we have to build a 3-gram map from those tweets.
 Third, we will create a "tweet" from that map.
 Lastly, we swap out a word of identical part of speech for the word the user inputted.

 A few packages will be essential.
 First and foremost, the Twitter API will be necessary in order to grab Cristiano Donaldo's axioms.
 Next, NLTK's excellent NLP modules will be essential in both gathering tri-grams and tagging parts of speech.
 I will compartmentalize the program into three parts: a console for user I/O, a file that contains all the Twitter processing, and a file containing all methods necessary for the NLP portions of the program.